Jacob-lai/starter-hugo-academic/content/publication/example/index.md

 ---
 title: "1.
-Jiahui Lai, Min Wang et al., 4D printing of highly printable and shape morphing hydrogels composed of alginate and methylcellulose, Materials & Design, July 1, 2021"
+Jiahui Lai, Min Wang et al., 4D printing of highly printable and shape morphing hydrogels composed of alginate and methylcellulose, Materials & Design, July 1, 2021.
+2. Jiahui Lai, Min Wang et al., 3D printing in biomedical engineering: process, materials, and applications, Applied Physics Reviews, June 16, 2021.
+"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here